AdobeDocs/campaign-standard.en/help/automating/using/transfer-file.md

     >[!CAUTION]
     >
-    >Wildcards are supported to match multiple file names.
+    >Wildcards are not supported to match multiple file names.
 Instead, you need to enter a prefix.
 All blob names matching that prefix will be eligible.

     You can find below a list of file paths' examples: